prismskylabs/zlib_pkg/README.md

 linux-amd64 is platform that will work in open source mode and will not require any private dependencies.
 Other possible platforms are possible and they are mostly private.
-For other platforms see edge_build_base project.
+For other platforms see edge_build_base internal project if you have access.
 Further provisioning is done as:

     cd <repo_root>/src/scripts
     ./provision.sh

-# Building package
+## Building package
 Building package is as strightforward as:

-    cd <repor_root>
+    cd <repo_root>
     ./build.sh

-#Upload package
+## Upload package
-Uploading package is as strightforward as:
+Uploading package to conan server is as strightforward as:

-    cd <repor_root>
+    cd <repo_root>
     ./upload.sh

-For upload to work you need to have a login with our internal conan server.
+In order for upload to work, you need to have a login with our internal conan server.
 If you need to upload to your own server, you need to modify scripts to point to your server.

-# Automatic build.
+## Automatic build.
 This project has automatic build in TravisCI.
 Configuration for build can be found in
 .travis.yml file in the root of the repo.